PranavNagrecha/Salesforce-RAG/rag/development/apex-patterns.md

 - Keep classes focused on single responsibility
 - Use dependency injection where appropriate
 - Follow naming conventions consistently
+- Lower layers should NOT depend on higher layers (prevents circular dependencies)

 ### Performance